Mr. Wendal

 "Mr. Wendal" is a song by American rap group Arrested Development from their debut album, 3 Years, 5 Months and 2 Days in the Life Of...
 (1992).
-In Europe and Australia, it was issued as a double A-side with their following single, "Revolution" and released in December 1992, by EMI and Chrysalis Records.
-In the United States, the song peaked at number six on the Billboard Hot 100, selling 500,000 copies and earning a gold certification.
+In Europe and Australia, it was issued as a double A-side with their following single, "Revolution", and released in December 1992.
+In the United States, "Mr. Wendal" peaked at number six on the Billboard Hot 100, selling 500,000 copies and earning a gold certification.
 Worldwide, it reached the top 10 in Australia, Ireland, New Zealand, and the United Kingdom.
 The song's music video was directed by Keith Ward and received a nomination at the 1994 Soul Train Music Awards.